zoezhou1999/BeautifyBasedOnGAN/README.md

 We provide a pretrained model to compute the loss from VGG's extracted features: [models](https://drive.google.com/open?id=1JjILX0echkgxOZSHO3h6xuDpvN-FKD-m).

-## Acknowledgments
-The research was funded by ERC StG RAPID.

 ## Citation
 If our work helped you in your research, please consider cite us.
 ```